 Through webmaster tools, you can see your rankings and click through-rates for specific keywords.

-By analyzing keywords you are ranking for, your average position and your click-through rate, you can figure out where you have room for improvement.
+By analyzing keywords you are ranking for, your average position, and your click-through rates, you can figure out where you have room for improvement.
 Typically, if you are getting 30% click-through rates for a particular keyword, you are doing well.
 If you are getting above 40%, you are doing exceptionally well.

 By analyzing 63 Google Webmaster Tools accounts, I’ve found that the most clicked-through words are:

 - Blog post

 By using the words above within your title tags and meta descriptions, you can start running a few A/B tests to try to maximize your click-through rate.

 Another way to maximize your click-through rate is through authorship.
 It used to work a lot better than it does now, but by having your face next to your listing, you are going to stand out from the crowd.